Joel Anderson, Interesting World Coins

 Item PM-EGER-SET2 EAST GERMANY 200 & 500 MARK NOTES, 1985 P32 & P33, AU-UNC. $48.00

-1 Goldback Aurum gold notes for New Hampshire, Nevada and Utah
+1 Goldback Aurum gold notes for South Dakota, Wyoming, New Hampshire, Nevada and Utah

 Goldback Aurum notes are a voluntary local currency made of 24 karat gold!
 Each wafer-thin note is coated with a protective plastic coating so it can be circulated without the gold tearing.
 They are issued in increments of 1/1000 troy ounce of gold in order to allow for small purchases.
-The 1 Goldback contains 1/1000 troy ounce of gold and measures 66x117mm.
+Each 1 Goldback note contains 1/1000 troy ounce of gold and measures 66x117mm.
 The notes are printed on one side only, with intricate multi-color allegorical 19th century style designs.
-The notes of each state have unique designs.
-The New Hampishire 1 Goldback portrays Gratia (Grace) depicted as native Abenaki woman.
-The Nevada 1 Goldback features Caritas (charity).
-The Utah 1 Goldback features Prudentia (prudence) with elements of the Indian tribes of that state.
+In 2023 South Dakota became the fifth state to have a Goldback note.
+The 2023 South Dakota note depicts Pax or Peace as a Lakota Sioux woman in traditional regalia performing the hoop dance.
+Also in the design is Bear Butte, a sacred mountain also known as Mato Paha, an eagle, buffalo, wolf, a traditional Cancega drum and a Prairie Crocus.
+Also available are the 2023 issues from Wyoming, New Hampshire, Utah and Nevada and a few prior year issues.
+The designs for each state are unchanged year to year.

 BRITISH ARMED FORCES CURRENCY